Cerapter/naon/README.md

   An empty text `ICPiece` is not considered to exist, and should be pruned from the IC message itself.
   - `center: bool`: if `true`, the message will appear centered.
+  If another `"text"` `ICPiece` appears later on, that has a `center` with the opposite value, that one is ignored.
+  The first `"text"` piece determines whether the entire text is centered or not.
 - `"speed"`
   - `speed: int`: the speed at which any following `"text"` `ICPiece` should be displayed, in percentages.